-Ellen DeGeneres And Portia De Rossi Selling Their Home Reignites Divorce Rumors
+Ellen DeGeneres And Portia De Rossi Sell Home, Reignite Divorce Rumors

 A post shared by @ellenandportiaworld on

-There have been suspicions that the couple’s relationship is plagued with turmoil and that it may just be on the brink of divorce.
-The Celebrity Business Insider have talked with major publications to capture what exactly is going on in Ellen DeGeneres’ marriage to Portia de Rossi.
+There have been suspicions that the couple’s relationship is plagued with turmoil and that they might just be on the brink of divorce.
+Celebrity Business Insider spoke to several major publications to uncover what, exactly, is going on in Ellen DeGeneres’ marriage to Portia de Rossi.

 Apparently, after being together for eight years, Ellen DeGeneres and Portia de Rossi are now going through a rough patch in their marriage.
-A witness to this is a spy that revealed Ellen and Portia have already sought the help of a marriage counselor.
-It is evident that the couple married for nearly a decade are willing to do what is necessary to save their relationship.
+An insider close to the couple revealed that Ellen and Portia have already sought the help of a marriage counselor.
+It is evident that the couple, who have been married for nearly a decade, are willing to do what is necessary to save their relationship.

 Short flashback to November at the White house #fbf #ellen #ellendegeneres #portia #portiaderossi #cute #love #lovewins #celebritieswelove #suitedandbooted